The new era of sponsorship goes beyond logos

 Gaming companies will accelerate sponsorship growth

-Both Sandström and Kajantie believe that the sponsorship industry is currently on a strong upswing and that the gaming industry entering the Finnish market will accelerate growth even more.
+Both Sandström and Kajantie believe that the sponsorship industry is currently on a strong upswing and that the entry of the gaming industry into the Finnish market will further accelerate growth.

-According to SPOT, the entry of gaming operators into the market is expected to boost sponsorship by at least €60 million.
+According to SPOT, the opening of the gaming market is expected to boost sponsorship by at least €60 million.

 Professional buyers know that associating with something that stirs emotions creates a lasting impression.